Love in the Moonlight: Development and casting

-In December 2015, KBS Media announced that they would be adapting and producing the popular novel Moonlight Drawn by Clouds written by Yoon Yi-soo.
-Park Bo-gum joined the project in February 2016 and Kim Yoo-jung boarded in April.
-The first script reading was held in Yeoido, Seoul on May 26, 2016, and filming began in early June.Love in the Moonlight is the second collaboration between director Kim Seong-yoon and writers Kim Min-jung and Im Ye-jin after working on Who Are You: School 2015 and director Baek Sang-hoon, cinematographer Kim Si-hyeong and music director Gaemi after working on Descendants of the Sun (2016).
+In December 2015, KBS Media announced that they will be adapting and producing the popular novel Moonlight Drawn by Clouds (Gureumi geurin dalbit) written by Yoon Yi-soo.
+Park Bo-gum joined the project in February 2016 and Kim You-jung boarded in April.
+The first script reading was held in Yeoido, Seoul on May 26, 2016, and filming began in early June.
+Love in the Moonlight is the second collaboration between director Kim Seong-yoon and writers Kim Min-jung and Im Ye-jin after working on Who Are You: School 2015 and director Baek Sang-hoon, cinematographer Kim Si-hyeong and music director Gaemi after working on Descendants of the Sun (2016).